elasticpath/react-pwa-reference-storefront/documentation/practices.md

 The React PWA Reference Storefront is pre-configured for integration with the Google Analytics enhanced e-commerce plugin.

 ### Route/Page Views
-In the `App.js` file, integration handlers for Google Analytics are pre-configured to log routes as pageviews in a sites real-time traffic data.
+In the `App.js` file, integration handlers for Google Analytics are pre-configured to log routes as page views in a sites real-time traffic data.
 Configure Google Analytics for additional measurements for conversion rates based on the page views in the web traffic.
 The `Analytics.js` file contains the functions used for logging page views with a React library for invoking Google Analytics functions (ReactGA), and enhanced e-commerce capabilities.

 ### Checkout Flow